 - Other, which is ...

-A similar method can be used to identify your own company's strengths and weaknesses compared to the competition.
+In addition, a similar method can be used to identify your own company's strengths and weaknesses compared to the competition.
 The weakness analysis clarifies what areas a company needs to improve to catch up with its competitors.
 For example, supermarket A could ask participants where they feel the checkout lines are the longest.

-In addition, it's interesting to see if a particular selling point sets the company apart from others.
+It's interesting to see if a particular selling point sets the company apart from others.
 Open questions are particularly effective in finding out this information.